rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/general-api-info/faults.rst

 .. code::

     <immutableEntity code="422" xmlns="http://docs.openstack.org/loadbalancers/api/v1.0">
-        <message>The object at the specified URI is immutable and can not be overwritten.</message>
+        <message>The object at the specified URI is immutable and cannot be overwritten.</message>
     </immutableEntity>

 .. _faults-itemnotfound: